 Note: Please be aware that due to the changing situation about corona-virus, the dates below are provisional and information can change.

-Shortly after A-level results are published in the UK, all successful conditional offer-holders will receive a formal letter confirming their place at King's.
+Shortly after A-level results are published in the UK, all successful conditional offer-holders will receive a formal email confirming their place at King's.
 We will write to all students due to start their course in October with details of the practical arrangements for joining the College, accommodation etc. This information will normally be sent in early September.
 There will also be some forms to fill in and send back to us.
-Students who have opted to defer their entry will receive this letter the following year.
+Students who have opted to defer their entry will receive this information the following year.

-Most 2020 freshers will need to arrive at King's mid-afternoon on Friday 1 October 2021.
+Most 2021 freshers will need to arrive at King's mid-afternoon on Friday 1 October 2021.
 (WE WILL CONFIRM THE ACTUAL ARRIVAL DATES NEARER THE TIME.
 PLEASE DO NOT ASSUME THAT THIS DATE IS THE ACTUAL ARRIVAL DATE in 2021, UNTIL WE HAVE CONFIRMED THIS IN THE FRESHER EMAIL.)
 There will be a small number of exceptions who need to arrive earlier e.g. those with instrumental award auditions, and those with Classics intensive Greek language classes.
 Week 1 (the beginning of lectures) will start the following Thursday (Cambridge weeks start on Thursdays).

 Due to the corona pandemic, we will be sending all information and by email this year.
 Once you receive your email, please read the information about joining the College carefully.
 There will also be some forms to fill in and return to us by the date stated in the communication.
-We are expecting for fresher information to be sent soon and will make a note here when freshers communication has been sent.
+We are expecting for fresher information to be sent in early to mid-September and will make a note here when freshers communication has been sent.

 your UMS form (please send back by post) if you took A-levels.
 A hard copy of the UMS Form will be enclosed with the information we are sending (where relevant).
 Note that we need the information on this form - please do not just send in copies of your results statement.

 your online accommodation form (information about this provided in the freshers pack)